dainkaplan/emeht/readme.md

 ## Supported color settings files

 Clone the repo, and then follow specific instructions for different colour theme file types.
-In all cases, it will outpupt a file in the pwd that is the original file name with ".emeht" sandwiched in before the extension, e.g. "settings.jar" becomes "settings.emeht.har".
+In all cases, it will outpupt a file in the pwd that is the original file name with ".emeht" sandwiched in before the extension, e.g. "settings.jar" becomes "settings.emeht.jar".

 ### Intellij settings.jar files